Bundling Viscosity with VPN Connections & Preferences (Windows)

 - Go back to the top directory of the bundle, right click "setup.iss" and select "Open with Inno Setup" (or your preferred text editor.

 - You can alter the values of "AppName", "AppPublisher", "AppVersion", "AppPublisherURL", "AppSupportURL", "AppUpdatesURL" and the Languages section to reflect your company and requirements.
+It is not necessary to generate a new GUID for your installer unless you wish it to have an uninstaller.

 - If you are using MenuItems or GlobalSettings, ensure to uncomment the installation lines by removing the semi-colon in front of them.